 Nursing on the Front Lines of the Pandemic

-The COVID-19 pandemic has been perhaps one of the greatest challenges of modern nursing.
+The COVID-19 pandemic was perhaps one of the greatest challenges of modern nursing.

-“Nursing is at the front line of the pandemic,” says Dr. Forehand.
+“Nursing was at the front line of the pandemic,” says Dr. Forehand.
 “We’ve definitely needed researchers and scientists to develop the vaccine, to mature our understanding of COVID.
 We’ve needed physicians to provide medical decisions.
-But it’s nurses that have been at bedsides for hours on end, helping patients through.”
+But it’s nurses that were at bedsides for hours on end, helping patients through.”

 During the pandemic, nurses heroically extended their caring roles even beyond their usual dedication to the patients they serve.
 “COVID has changed the ability of patients’ families to be involved in their care,” adds Dr. Forehand.
 “So nurses have served as caregivers and emotional support — as part of the family — to try to ease the burden as families have navigated COVID.”

 “Nurses have been the faces patients have seen daily through extended hospital stays, and they’ve bridged the connections for families,” says Dr. Forehand.
-“Being on the front lines in the pandemic has weighed heavily on the nursing workforce, but they’ve embraced the front line.
-Embracing that role has always been a nurse’s job, and it’ll continue to be even when the pandemic has passed.”
+“Being on the front lines in the pandemic weighed heavily on the nursing workforce, but they’ve embraced the front line.
+Embracing that role has always been a nurse’s job, and it continues now the pandemic has passed.”

 How the Nursing Profession and Health Care are Evolving

 Like other career fields, nursing is always changing, but the deep commitment to patient care at the heart of the profession has always been steadfast.
-The pandemic has just given it even more visibility.
-“COVID has had a great impact,” says Dr. Forehand.
+The pandemic gave it even more visibility.
+“COVID had a great impact,” says Dr. Forehand.
 “It has shone a spotlight on health care and on the unsung heroes doing the job they’ve always done, now seen in a different light.
-When we get through COVID, nurses will continue to do what they did before COVID.”
+After COVID, nurses still continue to do what they did before COVID.”

 “The nursing field continues to mature and has risen to a new level, with those in nursing jobs earning greater respect over the years.
 That trend will continue,” says Dr. Forehand.